 Call for Entries Dates

-The second Call for Entry submission deadline is on a rolling basis.
+The second Call for Entry submission deadline is open.
+Proposals are accepted on a rolling basis.

 |September 30, 2018||Second Call for entries opens|